Sudensaaga/kuuhaukku/en/contact.md

 You are welcome to visit and see the dogs yourself.

-**Kuuhaukun Kennel - 40 years of experience on growing old line®siberian huskies.**
+**Kuuhaukun Kennel - 40 years of experience on growing Old Line® Siberian Huskies.**